LohithAmal/expressJs/README.md

 * the **express.json()** mehod takes the incoming POST data in the form of JSON and parse into the **req.body** object.
 * this is important and both the above middleware function need to be setup everytime you create a server that's looking accept POST data.

+# add a function to handle animal creation

+* here we are creating a seperate function to handle taking the data from **req.body** and adding it to our **animal.json** file.

+**[path](https://nodejs.org/docs/latest-v12.x/api/path.html)** another module build in Node.js API that provide utilities for working with file and directory paths. it ultimately make working with our file system a little more predictable.

+* **res.status().send()** is a response method to replay a message to client